huggingface/blog/intel-fast-embedding.md

 ```

-3. Optimum-intel with IPEX and int8 model:
+3. Optimum Intel with IPEX and int8 model:
 ```python
 import torch
 from optimum.intel import IPEXModel